TuranAbbasli/CPU_Scheduler/README.md

 The scheduler initally reads tasks from sched.txt file, then creates 2 priority queues to run those tasks by moving them between those queues which are pending_queue and running_queue.
 The maximum capacity of CPU is 20 which means that sum of process priorities in running queue can not exceed this limit.

-## Scheduler Function Complexity Analysis

-The scheduler function starts with first creating pending and running queues.
-After creating both, all processes in the workload are loaded into the pending queue, and those processes are sorted using the `initialize` function which has a complexity of O(n log n) as it uses Quick Sort to sort the queue by priority values of processes.
+After creating both queues, all processes in the workload are loaded into the pending queue, and those processes are sorted using the `initialize` function which has a complexity of O(n log n) as it uses Quick Sort to sort the queue by priority values of processes.

 Then the scheduler starts to work on processes in a time length of 20.